cjber/overture-uk/README.md

 ERROR: failed to reproduce 'pipelines/uk_full/dvc.yaml:query': failed to run: python -m src.query --minx -9.0 --maxx 2.01 --miny 49.75 --maxy 61.01 --filename uk_places, exited with 1
 ```

 This error means that a residual file is left over from a previous run.
-To solve this error, please remove the file `uk_places.gpkg.tmp_rtree_uk_places.db` from `./data/raw/`.
+To solve this error, please remove the file `uk_places.gpkg.tmp_rtree_uk_places.db` (or equivalent) from `./data/raw/`.

 ## Bug fixes

-1. There was a bug with the previous version where the following lines in `clean.py` were failing:
+1. There was a bug with the previous version where the following code in `clean.py` was failing:

 ```python
 lambda x: x[0] if not isinstance(x, float) else {}